we-are-Joinup/provider-api-doc/source/includes/_introduction.md

 **Welcome** to the **API Documentation for Joinup Providers**!

-You can use our API to request Joinups (taxis, VTCs and motorcycles) using our API endpoints.
+Our API allows you to request Joinups (taxis, VTCs and motorcycles) using our API endpoints.

-We have language bindings in Shell, Python & Java, but you can use any programming language (Python, Java, Ruby, Javascript, etc).
-You can find code examples in the right dark area.
+We have language bindings in Shell, Python & Java, but it is up to you to use any programming language (Python, Java, Ruby, Javascript, etc).
+You will find code examples in the right dark area.